TEEN LEADERSHIP

 Food Service Pathway

+What will teens do in the food service pathway?
 In this pathway, teens will sleep in villages that support younger campers, but will spend the majority of their time working with the kitchen team to develop their culinary skills.
 Teens will spend time in the kitchen, learning from food service professionals about industry best practices.

+Who is this for?
 Teens interested in getting a job as a kitchen staff at Camp Mendocino, in a restaurant, catering company or any other food service job.

 What will teens get when they complete this program?